coleloui/Team-Generator/README.md

 ---

 ## Usage for My Project
-The use of this project is to make it fast and easy for users to create team profile.
+The use of this project is to make it fast and easy for users to create Team Profile.

 ![generator](./photo/Team.png)